 8000-year-old Konkan culture discovered

 An about 8000-year-old man-made structure has been discovered in Konkan, Maharashtra.
-The discovery has been done by Dr. Ashok Marathe after six years of research.
-There are about 12 stone walls uniformly built of about 24 Km in total in different areas from Shrivardhan to Malwan.
+Dr. Ashok Marathe has done the discovery after six years of research.
+About 12 stone walls are uniformly built, covering about 24 Km in total, in different areas from Shrivardhan to Malwan.
 The reason for building these walls is unknown.
-These walls are now underwater and hence need Scuba diving to see them.
-They are in the following areas: Shrivardhan, Kelashi, Kolthare, Dabhol, Enron Jeti, Velaneshwar, Jaigad, Ganapati Pule, Ratnagiri, Vijaydurga, Malwan, and Sindudurga.
-From this discovery, it is clear that the history of Hinduism dates…
+These walls are now … Read more

 If You Like This Article, Then Please Share It